spencertipping/catastrophe/src/catastrophe.md

       eval(5);
     })();

-You don't have to use global functions; you can close over local values by using refs:
+You don't have to use global functions; you can close over local values by using refs (though refs will fail within eval-traced code):

     tracer = catastrophe({mocks: {'eval(_x)': 'log_and_eval(_x)'.qs.replace({log_and_eval: new $.ref(given.x in console.log(x) -then- eval(x))})}});

-Note that mocking doesn't turn of tracing by default; if you want to use Catastrophe just to mock things, use 'trace: false' in the options hash.
+Note that mocking doesn't turn off tracing by default; if you want to use Catastrophe just to mock things, use 'trace: false' in the options hash.

 ### Trace patterns